India's U18 Ice Hockey Team To Compete In Asia Cup

-The Indian U18 ice hockey team, spearheaded by Gurtej Singh Bhatti, is preparing to compete in the U18 Asia Cup in Bishkek, Kyrgyzstan, marking a significant moment for the sport in India.
+The Indian U18 ice hockey team, spearheaded by Gurtej Singh Bhatti, is set to compete in the U18 Asia Cup in Bishkek, Kyrgyzstan, marking a significant moment for the sport in India.

 Key Points

-- The Indian U18 ice hockey team will compete in the Asia Cup in Bishkek, Kyrgyzstan.
+- India's U18 ice hockey team will compete in the Asia Cup in Bishkek, Kyrgyzstan.

-- Gurtej Singh Bhatti will lead the Indian U18 ice hockey team at the Asia Cup.
+- The tournament will feature teams from Kyrgyzstan, Mongolia, Uzbekistan, Indonesia, and Macau, China.

-- Devansh Sharma and Iftiqar Hussain are named as alternate captains for the Indian team.
+- Devansh Sharma and Iftiqar Hussain will serve as alternate captains for the Indian team.

-- The Asia Cup participation follows India's previous successes in international ice hockey, including a bronze medal for the women's team and a silver for the men's team.
+- Indian ice hockey has seen success with the women's team winning bronze at the IIHF Women's Asia Cup and the men's team claiming silver at the IIHF Challenge Cup of Asia Division I.

 The Gurtej Singh Bhatti-led Indian ice hockey team will compete in the U18 Asia Cup in Bishkek, Kyrgyzstan from April 27 to May 3, the national federation announced on Friday.